 This Valentine's Day, gather the family and make your own chocolate sweets and other treats.
-It's even a great time to set up an at-home ice cream sundae bar with storebought and homemade toppings.
+You'll have great fun and save money.
+This is even a good excuse to set up an at-home ice cream sundae bar with storebought and homemade toppings.

-Whatever you decide, the kids will love the mid-week indulgence.
+Whatever you decide, the kids will love the out-of-the-ordinary indulgence.
 It goes without saying that the adults in the household will cheerfully go along with the idea!

 Begin with Fudge